wd-David/svelte-component-test-recipes/README.md

 ![demo-props-test](./static/demo-props-test.gif)

-Sometimes you may want to predefined your props before passing, we can use Svelte's native utility type `ComponentProps`. `ComponentProps` takes in a Svelte component type and gives you a type corresponding to the component’s props.
+Sometimes you may want to predefined your props before passing.
+We can use Svelte's native utility type `ComponentProps`. `ComponentProps` takes in a Svelte component type and gives you a type corresponding to the component’s props.

 ```ts
 // $lib/props/DefaultProps.test.ts